hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 (user-rights)=
 ## User Rights
 When installing software later, it is good practice to install it for your user account and not for `root`.
 Such system-relevant actions require *superuser* (`su`) rights.
-However, your default user name is not on the so-called *su-doers* list, which is essentially a file where all user accounts are listed that are authorized to use `sudo` in front of any command.
+However, your default user name is not on the so-called *sudoers* list, which is essentially a file where all user accounts are listed that are authorized to use `sudo` in front of any command.
 So add your user account to the *su-doers* list by opening *Terminal* and typing:

 ```
 su